adarshsoloman/DweepLang/README.md

-# 🌊 DweepLang: Localized LLM Interface
+# 🌊 DweepLang: Your Offline English–Hindi AI Translator

 A **proof-of-concept**, full-stack, **offline-first** Large Language Model interface that runs completely on your local machine — no internet required after setup.